 And so is Excuse Me.

 In my classes and workshops for young people, I call these Power Words.
-Power Words make a great impression and show you are considerate and intelligent.

 Please makes things happen more smoothly.
 It turns a demand into a polite request.